Our Curriculum

 Secondary (Year 7 - Year 13)

-ITo help teachers prepare for your child's development and progression, the education process is broken down further into Key Stages and mirror those established in the United Kingdom.
-Your child will pass through each stage on their path to completing their education at the school.
+To help teachers support your child’s development and progression, the education journey is divided into Key Stages that mirror those used in the United Kingdom.
+Your child will move through each stage as they advance through their learning at JCS, building a strong foundation at every step toward completing their education with us.

 Key Stages